-Recognizing the universality of truth, the department believes its programs are valuable vehicles for discovering truth.
+Recognizing the universality of truth, the Department of Sociology and Social Work believes its programs are valuable vehicles for discovering truth.
 The faculty endeavors to aid students’ exploration of self, the social environment, and the interaction between individual and community through examination of culture, social organization, and human personality.
 Realization of these goals is attained through a broad liberal arts curriculum, innovative classroom instruction, departmental research projects, and “real world” experiences obtained in internship placements.
 A global perspective is infused throughout the department’s programs of study.
 The department assumes and nurtures the dignity of all individuals; is committed to the principles of equality, justice, and freedom; and seeks to stimulate a vital interaction among faith, learning, and lifestyle.